Sergendel/FitBeat/README.md

 - Initially ranks candidate tracks based on embedding similarity between the user's prompt embedding and the tracks' context embeddings, then selects the top-k candidates.
 - Performs further semantic refinement (RAG-based) using LLM-based semantic analysis to finalize rankings based on emotional and contextual relevance.

-### 3. Final Track Retrieval and Conversion
+### 3. Final Recommendation & Output (Conditional)

-- Downloads selected tracks from YouTube.
+Depending on the application configuration (FRONTEND_MODE), FitBeat provides one of two outputs:

+- Frontend Mode (FRONTEND_MODE=True):

+- - Creates a structured, interactive recommendation table (Artist, Track Name, YouTube link).

+- - Does not download or convert audio.

+- Full Mode (FRONTEND_MODE=False):

+- - Creates the recommendation table.

-- Converts tracks to MP3 for easy listening.
+- - Additionally, downloads selected tracks from YouTube and converts them to MP3 format.
 ---

 ## 🚀 **Agent's Internal Workflow (Pipeline)**